SELECTED BRONZES

 Size: 12 ½ x 7 ¼ x 6 inches

 Rodin considered The Man with the Broken Nose to be his first major work.
 He began the portrait in 1863, intending to submit it to the Paris Salon as his debut.
-He hired a neighborhood handyman, nicknamed Bibi, to model for him.
-He was drawn to Bibi’s rough features and wanted to depict him as he was—broken nose and all.
-He combined these with some conventions of Greek sculpture: blank eyes and Classically modeled hair.
-Yet Rodin’s piece remained innovative in its expressive naturalism – as opposed to the idealism of Classical sculpture.
+He hired Bibi, a neighborhood handyman, to model for him.
+He was drawn to Bibi’s rough features and wanted to depict him as he was — broken nose and all.
+He combined these ‘unbeautiful’ features with some of the conventions of Greek sculpture: blank eyes and Classically modeled hair.
+Despite the combination, in the end the piece’s expressive naturalism outshines the idealism of Classical sculpture.

-The Man with the Broken Nose became The Mask of the Man with the Broken Nose when the cold temperature in Rodin’s poor studio caused the back of the head to freeze and break off.
-Rodin, favoring the element of chance, wanted to exhibit the portrait bust as it was and he continued to work on it for over a year before finally submitting it to the Salon.
-Much to his disappointment, the Salon jury rejected the work twice (1864 and 1865).
+The Man with the Broken Nose became The Mask of the Man with the Broken Nose when the cold temperature in Rodin’s poor studio caused the back of the wet clay head he was modeling to freeze and break off.
+Rodin, favoring accident and chance, wanted to exhibit the portrait as it was — really just a face or a mask — and and for over a year he continued to work on it before finally submitting it to the Salon.
+The Salon jury rejected the work.
+Twice (1864 and 1865).
 Nevertheless, Rodin drew inspiration from The Mask of the Man with the Broken Nose.
-He created another version for The Gates of Hell and used it in other subsequent works.
+He created another version — the full head — and another, for The Gates of Hell, and used the mask and head in other subsequent works.

 Size: 26 x 8 ½ x 7 inches

 In 1875 Rodin began work on a life-size male nude, intending to submit it to the Salon.
-Originally titled The Vanquished, the figure was based on those of ancient Greek and Roman art.
+Originally titled The Vanquished, the piece was based on figures in ancient Greek and Roman art.
 Rodin’s figure was more natural, however, lacking the exaggerated muscles of Classical sculpture.
-Rodin exhibited The Vanquished first in Brussels.
-Here two critics were suspicious of his exquisite modeling and accused him of making it by putting clay over a live body.
-These rumors continued when Rodin submitted the piece, now titled The Age of Bronze, to the Paris Salon of 1877.
-Although it was praised for its beauty, the work was rejected by the jury, and Rodin was forced to defend himself against similar accusations.
+He exhibited The Vanquished first in Brussels, where he was working and living at the time.
+Here two critics were suspicious of the exquisite modeling and accused him of making it by putting clay over a live body.
+These rumors continued in 1877 when Rodin submitted the piece, now titled The Age of Bronze, to the Paris Salon.
+Although it was praised for its beauty, the work was rejected by the jury.
+From then on Rodin was forced to defend himself against the suspicion he was casting from a live body, until he ceased to do life-size figures and instead did only figures that were either larger or smaller than a real person.

 Size: 44 ½ x 22 ½ x 15 inches

-In 1879 Rodin entered a competition to design a monument to honor the citizens who participated in the defense of Paris during the Franco-Prussian War (1870-71).
-Rodin’s submission portrayed a winged female figure rising above a wounded warrior who appears to be sinking to the ground.
+In 1879 Rodin entered a competition for a monument to honor the French who participated in the defense of Paris during the Franco-Prussian War (1870-71).
+His submission portrayed a winged female figure rising above a wounded warrior who appeared to be sinking to the ground.
 The impassioned female figure was to be seen as a symbol of liberty set against the pathos of the dying warrior.
-The movement, expression, and symbolism are clearly powerful; however, the conservative competition jury was looking for a more realistic portrayal, one that captured the sentiment of the event and did not show the warrior in a non-heroic pose.
-Although Rodin’s innovative design was not chosen for the monument, The Call to Arms was eventually cast for a monument at Verdun in 1920, commemorating the French soldiers of World War I. Rodin returned to the winged female figure in a later work, The Spirit of War, which portrays the figure without the collapsing warrior.
+The movement, expression, and symbolism are clearly powerful; however, the conservative competition jury was looking for a more realistic portrayal, one that captured the patriotic sentiment of the event and did not show the warrior in a non-heroic pose.
+Although Rodin’s innovative design was not chosen for the Paris monument, in 1920 The Call to Arms was cast for a monument at Verdun that commemorated the sacrifice of the French soldiers of World War I. Rodin returned to the winged female figure in a later work, The Spirit of War, which portrays the figure without the collapsing warrior.

 Originally modeled about 1880